Lamar Jackson Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Matchup vs. Minnesota

-- This week Jackson will face the NFL's 18th-ranked pass defense (269.1 yards allowed per game).
+- The 269.1 passing yards the Vikings yield per game makes them the NFL's 18th-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Vikings defense is ranked second in the NFL.
+- At 1.3 passing TDs conceded per game, the Vikings defense is ranked second in the league.

 Recent Performances